tolubydesign/todo-go/README.md

 - TODO: Future implementation. change pagination based on limit set by user.
 So if the limit is 20 and the user is on the 3rd page.
 (2 x 20) We show 20 items that are after the 39th todo
 - Time is clocking down.
 I wont be able to create tests.
 Ill have to do it after project is due.
 - Wont have time but I create the CI pipeline later
-- Docker file is incomplete. it builds but doesnt run. may have to hand in without resolving it
+- Docker file is incomplete. it builds but doesn't run. may have to hand in without resolving it
 - Didn't get around to doing the tests.
 - Proper HTTP responses have also not been set.